Mathematics Courses

 -

 Students need four credits in high school mathematics in order to earn an Ohio high school diploma.
 Algebra 2 is required by state law.
 The recommendation is that students complete Algebra 2 by the end of their third year in high school.
 Algebra 2 is the highest-level math course required for graduation.
-The other three math credits must be high school level courses.
-More information on Ohio's mathematics graduation requirements is found here.
+The other three math credits must be high school-level courses.

 Mathematics